php-fig/fig-standards/proposed/http-client/http-client.md

  *
  * There is no response object as this exception is thrown when no response has been received.
  *
- * For example when the target host name can not be resolved or the connection failed.
+ * Example: the target host name can not be resolved or the connection failed.
  */
 interface NetworkException extends Exception
 {
   /**
    * Returns the request.
    *
-   * The request object MAY be the same as passed to HttpClient::sendRequest() *
+   * The request object MAY be a different object from the one passed to HttpClient::sendRequest() *
    * @return RequestInterface
    */